Essential kitchen tools to make the perfect cup of coffee as explained by Matt Chitharanjan and Namrata Asthana

 6. Air Tight Container: Most of us tend to refrigerate the beans – a practice that does more harm than good.
 Moisture along with heat, light and oxygen is one of coffee’s biggest nemesis.

 For best results, beans should be stored in an airtight container away from the sunlight, in a cool and dry space.
-If the container is transparent or translucent, store it in a cabinet.
+If the container is transparent or translucent, store it in a kitchen cabinet.
 And like all things perishable, coffee too has a “best before” window.
 Ideally, you should use up the beans within three weeks from the roasting date mentioned on the packaging.

 A kitchen scale will help you measure the ingredient correctly.